amtoaer

 Configuration#

-During my use of vscode, I have tried many configurations and used many plugins.
+During my use of it, I have tried many configurations and plugins.
 Now I have a fixed configuration method and plugin list.
-Besides being used for recording, writing this article is also a recommendation for readers.
+Besides being used for recording, this article can also be considered as a recommendation for readers.

 Fonts#